Canon A1 Film Camera Review

-There wasn't a lot on the bottom, either.
+There isn't a lot on the bottom, either.
 The four electrical connections are for a Motor Drive or Power Winder accessory.
 You can also see some alignment holes for these accessories.

-When attaching a Motor Drive or Power Winder you removed the slotted cover with a coin, which provided access to the camera's internal winding mechanism.
+When attaching a Motor Drive or Power Winder you remove the slotted cover with a coin, which provides access to the camera's internal winding mechanism.

-When you had used up your film you pressed the small recessed button on the bottom of the camera so that you could then wind the film back into the canister before sending it off to your local processing lab.
+When you come to the end of a roll of film you press the small recessed button on the bottom of the camera so that you can then wind the film back into the canister before sending it off to your local processing lab.

 The only other thing on the bottom is a threaded hole so that you could mount the camera on a tripod.